-While no class feels terribly overpowered in this Brawl, two stand out to me: Shaman and Mage.
-Some Shaman spells have good synergy with Murlocs, and casting Windfury on a buffed Murloc (or Megafin) is hard to beat.
-Alternately, Mage is good at board control, with AOE spells to wipe out all of those tiny Murloc minions — and Mages’ Fireblast Hero Power can take out weaker Murlocs on its own.
+While no class feels terribly overpowered in this Brawl, Mage is a strong choice.
+The class is good at board control, with AOE spells to wipe out all of those tiny Murloc minions — and Mages’ Fireblast Hero Power can take out weaker Murlocs on its own.

 But no classes seem particularly bad at this Brawl, either.
 You can any class you’d like, which makes this a decent Brawl for finishing class quests.

 Good luck with this week’s Brawl, and may the RNG be ever in your favor!